 Paying for your shares

-There is no legal obligation for the shareholders in private limited companies to pay for their shares, unless the company requests payment or becomes insolvent.
+There is no legal obligation for shareholders in private limited companies to pay for their shares, unless the company requests payment or becomes insolvent.

 If a company becomes insolvent, it doesn’t have enough money to pay its debts.
-At this point, shareholders must contribute the nominal value of the shares they hold.
+At this point, members must contribute the nominal value of the shares they hold.
 This is known as their ‘limited liability’ to the company.

 If the company still has debts after all shares have been paid up, there is no further obligation on the shareholders to settles these liabilities.
-Limited liability companies are responsible for their own debts beyond the nominal value of its issued shares.
+Limited liability companies are responsible for their own debts beyond the nominal value of their issued shares.

 Issuing and selling shares after company registration

-You can create new shares after your company has been registered, you can sell/transfer some or all of your shares to other people, you can buy back shares from other shareholders, and you can reduce the total number of shares your company has too.
+You can create new shares after your company has been registered, you can sell/transfer some or all of your shares to other people, you can buy back shares from other members, and you can reduce the total number of shares your company has too.